Brainspoting Therapy

 Process memories, images, or feelings that are difficult to put into words

-As a Therapist, Why Train in Brainspotting — Dr. David Grand and Christine Rank, PhD
+As a Therapist, Why Train in Brainspotting — Youtube, Dr. David Grand and Christine Rank, PhD